Apollo

 Brisbane to Cairns in 7-Days: A Coastal Adventure from the City to the Tropics

-This itinerary follows the coastline between the two major Queensland cities of Brisbane and Cairns and covers a distance of over 1,800 km.
+This itinerary follows the coastline between the two major Queensland cities of Brisbane and Cairns and covers a distance of over 1,671 km.
 What will thrill you the most?
 Spectacular white-sand beaches?
 Outstanding mountain scenery?
 Unique Australian wildlife?
-In tropical Far North Queensland, the rainforest meets the Reef, so get ready for an epic road trip across one of the most beautiful coastlines in Australia.
+In tropical Far North Queensland, the rainforest meets the Reef, so get ready for an epic road trip along one of the most beautiful coastlines in Australia.

 MORE: Brisbane to Cairns Itinerary